lollilol/mc-rclone-backup/README.md

 * a temporary directory (for zipping the files in) exists in **$HOME/tmp/**

-### this is how the directory/file structure would look if the default settings are used:
+### This is how the directory/file structure would look if the default settings are used:
 ```
  mc:
  └── February